Vietnam country brief

 Australia is also working with the Government of Vietnam to address specific issues relating to corruption and human rights.

 For more information, see the overview of Australia’s aid to Vietnam.

 Education and training

-Australia is a leading study destination for Vietnamese students, with more than 23,000 student enrolments in Australian education institutions and an estimated 10,000 students undertaking Australian education and training courses in Vietnam.
+Australia is a leading study destination for Vietnamese students.
+In recent years there has been an average of more than 24,000 student enrolments per year in education institutions in Australia and an estimated 10,000 students undertaking Australian education and training courses in Vietnam per year.

 Australia's approach to human rights in Vietnam

 Australia and Vietnam have held formal human rights talks regularly since 2002.
-The ninth round of the Australia-Vietnam Human Rights Dialogue took place on 26-27 April 2012 in Hanoi.
+The eleventh round of the Australia-Vietnam Human Rights Dialogue took place on 28 and 29 July 2014 in Hanoi.

 Vietnam and Australia introduced a program of technical cooperation on human rights in 2006.
-The program, administered by the Australian Human Rights Commission and funded by AusAID, provides opportunities to foster practical cooperation between institutions with human rights responsibilities and expertise.
-The Government has also funded programs in Vietnam under the Human Rights Small Grants Scheme.
+The program, administered by the Australian Human Rights Commission and funded by the Australian Government, provides opportunities to foster practical cooperation between institutions with human rights responsibilities and expertise.
+Australia has also funded programs in Vietnam under the Human Rights Grants Scheme.